Hydrogenated didecene, HTTD and your health

 Safety of hydrogenated didecene and HTTD

-Under Canada's Chemicals Management Plan, we review and manage the potential risks that chemical substances can pose to Canadians and the environment.
-The first stage of the review process is a draft chemical risk assessment.
+Under Canada's Chemicals Management Plan, we review and manage the potential risks that chemical substances can pose to people in Canada and the environment.
+We recently completed a chemical risk assessment for the Decenes Group of substances.

 What we're doing